liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/10-installing-elasticsearch.markdown

 infrastructure.

 Once you have a copy of the right version of Elasticsearch, extract it to a folder on the machine where you want it running.
-That's it!.
+That's it!

 ### Step Three: Install Elasticsearch Plugins [](id=step-three-install-elasticsearch-plugins)